Selecting a Leader to Champion Your Transition to CRM

 Managing Employee Push Back

-Your guru should manage the front lines of employee friction.
+Your CRM leader should manage the front lines of employee friction.
 Due to the relationship between CRM and user workflow, it is inevitable that your company will experience resistance during implementation.
 Your leader must be patient and execute authority over changes in procedure.
 Yes, major shifts have occurred, and of course that can be frustrating — but while things have been done differently in the past, the truth remains that your business is now operating in a new way.
 Your guru should work closely with all departments to ensure CRM is effective and that each unit receives the support needed to thrive.
 Implementation is a major culture change, so communication is fundamental to organizing a smooth transition.
 See resources linked below for managing this change.

 Choose a Trainable Trainer

 With any CRM system the learning opportunities are endless.
 During the implementation stage your leader will train employees on new processes and technologies.
-Once implementation is complete your guru should be responsible for ongoing training for both seasoned employees and newly hired personnel, ensuring that usage is standardized for clarity and efficiency.
+Once implementation is complete your CRM leader should be responsible for ongoing training for both seasoned employees and newly hired personnel, ensuring that usage is standardized for clarity and efficiency.
 In addition to being the first line of support for training, your guru should cultivate an awareness of services that arise with updates of Microsoft Dynamics.
 Analyzing company processes and recognizing innovative solutions will assure that your organization maintains an exceptional flow of business for years to come.